mulekick/vittel/README.md

   - ⚠️ All the ```VITE_*``` and ```APP_*``` environment variables can be configured in the dotenv config files.

-  - ⚠️ The build process packs all the react app code **as well as its dependencies** into a self-sufficient optimized bundle.
+  - ⚠️ The build process packs all the react app code **_as well as its dependencies_** into a self-sufficient bundle.

-  - ⚠️ _As a result, it is important to **install react app dependencies as dev dependencies**.
+  - ⚠️ _As a result, it is important to **_install react app dependencies as dev dependencies_**.

-  - ⚠️The docker image will be optimized in that it will only embark dependencies **needed by the express server**._
+  - ⚠️The docker image will be optimized in that it will only embark dependencies **_needed by the express server_**.

 ## Available commands